 Avoid eating at touristy places.
 This is just a fact.
 Restaurants near major tourist attractions jack up their prices.
 Not only expensive, the quality sucks too.
 Instead, you should try finding a spot where the locals go.
 Use apps like 4Square to find places that have high ratings from locals and travelers alike.
 Or just strike up a conversation with a local and ask them where they would eat.

-9 – Using Airbnb
+9 – Limiting Yourself to Airbnb

 Once upon a time, Airbnb may have been good but those days are long gone.
 Every local I’ve met in Europe say the same thing about it, it’s expensive because it’s catering to tourists.
-You should Couchsurf or use crash at a hostel instead.
+You should Couchsurf or use a hostel instead.

 If you ‘re looking for long term rentals look at a local listing or classifieds.
 For example, in Budapest, you can use Budapest Rent and Apartments of Budapest as an alternative to AirBnB.
 You can also join an Erasmus group on Facebook and see if you can find a room for long-term rentals.
 I’ve personally used Erasmus groups to great success in finding accommodation.